khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

 A stroke encapsulates most elements and is used for line work and depicting motion or action.

 - All strokes use a **2px** weight and are aligned to the center or inside of the shape.
-- A dashed stroke makes connections and infers empty or unpopulated elements.
+- A dashed stroke makes connections and conveys empty or unpopulated elements.
 - A line uses square caps.
 Miter line joins are the default, but a bevel can be used if the resulting point is too extreme.
 - Charcoal is used for object strokes and small fill areas.
 Note that these strokes may not be visible on a dark surface and in most cases should overlap a background container.
 - Purple 04s can be used on strokes that make connections, depict motion, or represent unpopulated elements.